BEST 5 SUPERMARKET FOOD PACKAGING TIPS: A WALKTHROUGH.

-So, you've managed to get your products into the supermarket… now what?
-How do you make sure your brand stands out from the seemingly endless choice of similar products displayed nearby?
+So, you've managed to produce a product that is fit for the supermarket shelves, but how do you get your products into the supermarket...
+AND ensure your brand stands out from the seemingly endless choice of similar products displayed nearby?

 Two words: Shelf Appeal.